 - Sweeteners such as sugar, any form of corn syrup, cane juice, or the artificial stuff like Splenda

-- Nothing out of a box, can, bag, bottle or package that has more than 5 ingredients listed on the label
+- Nothing out of a box, can, bag, bottle or package that has more than 5 ingredients

 - Deep fried foods

 - Anything in a package.
 Get into a good habit of reading your packages.
 All the ingredients are listed.
 If you can’t count them or pronounce them it is best to stay away!

 When you choose this lifestyle and eating pattern, you are choosing to be fit, lose weight and potentially eliminate or control symptoms of chronic illness.
 No drawbacks!

 Better Blood Sugar